 Unpleasant or negative thoughts and feelings are a natural part of life and it’s only human nature that a person would try to do whatever they could to avoid them.
 Unfortunately, when you try to control or suppress your unwanted emotions, it can make things worse and even lead to problematic behaviors.

-At Blair Wellness Group in Beverly Hills, we specialize in a variety of therapeutic modalities and evidence-based treatment approaches designed to meet the individual needs of each of our clients.
-Acceptance and Commitment Therapy is just one of the tools we use to help those who struggle with anxiety from past trauma, problematic relationships, depression, addiction, and more.
+At Blair Wellness Group, we specialize in a variety of therapeutic modalities and evidence-based treatment approaches designed to meet the individual needs of each of our clients.
+Acceptance and Commitment therapy is just one of the tools we use to help those who struggle with anxiety from past trauma, problematic relationships, depression, addiction, and more.
 Through self-acceptance and greater flexibility in their way of thinking, clients are better equipped to face their challenges head-on rather than avoid them or engage in maladaptive coping behaviors.
-If you would like to learn more or have been searching for an anxiety therapist, we encourage you to contact us to schedule an appointment.
+If you would like to learn more or have been searching for an anxiety psychologist, we encourage you to contact us to schedule an appointment.

 Many people see unwanted emotions as problems that either need to be avoided or fixed.
 However, according to the theory behind ACT, this will only make matters worse.
 Negative sensations and emotions linked to anxiety, depression, or physical pain are inevitable and essential parts of being human.
 The goal of ACT is to teach individuals that greater fulfillment can be achieved when you learn to alter your perspective and accept the things you cannot change.

 Through the practice of mindfulness and a greater commitment to your values, it becomes easier to accept the challenges and hardships that come your way.
 Time and effort are no longer spent dwelling on the past or the difficulties of the present, instead it is focused on values-based actions that support greater wellbeing and happiness.